mapbox/node-pre-gyp/README.md

 #### 9) One more option

-It maybe be that you want to work with two s3 buckets, one for staging and one for production; this arrangement makes it less likely to accidentally overwrite a production binary and allows the production environment to have more restrictive permissions than staging.
+It may be that you want to work with two s3 buckets, one for staging and one for production; this arrangement makes it less likely to accidentally overwrite a production binary.
+It also allows the production environment to have more restrictive permissions than staging while still enabling publishing when developing and testing.

 The binary.host property can be set at execution time.
 In order to do so all of the following conditions must be true.
- - binary is a property in package.json
  - binary.host is falsey or not present
  - binary.staging_host is not empty
  - binary.production_host is not empty

-If any of the previous checks fail then the publish operation will fail because the `binary.host` is missing.
+If any of these checks fail then the operation will not perform execution time determination of the s3 target.

 If the command being executed is "publish" the the default is set to `binary.staging_host`.
 In all other cases the default is `binary.production_host`.